 Instructions

-- Once the tincture is ready to be decanted, line a funnel with cheesecloth and place the tip of the funnel into the neck of a dark amber glass bottle.
-Pour the solvent and the calendula into the cheesecloth-lined funnel, pressing to make sure all of the liquid makes it into the bottle.
+- When the tincture is ready to strain, line a funnel with cheesecloth and position it into the neck of a dark amber glass bottle.
+Carefully pour the tincture and calendula mixture through the cheesecloth, pressing gently to extract all the liquid into the bottle.

 Notes

-To make an alcohol-free glycerite tincture (glycerite): cover dried plant material completely with a preparation of 3 parts glycerin to 1 part distilled water (instead of alcohol).
-Dried calendula is available from herbal supply stores, and is often used in place of fresh.
-If using fresh calendula, use all glycerine and skip the water.
-As the glycerite tincture develops, it will need to be shaken every day.
-Proceed following the same directions as if making an alcohol-based tincture.
+If you prefer to make an alcohol-free tincture, you can create a glycerite.
+To do this, cover your dried plant material with a mixture of 3 parts vegetable glycerin to 1 part distilled water, instead of alcohol.
+Dried calendula is commonly available from herbal suppliers and is often used in place of fresh flowers.
+If you are using fresh calendula, simply use all glycerin and omit the water.
+Like an alcohol tincture, a glycerite will require daily shaking as it infuses.
+Otherwise, follow the same steps you would for a traditional tincture.

 Yield